- November 6, 2024

 About

-- music353 mentions Positive Neutral Negative
+- music419 mentions Positive Neutral Negative

-“With the taiko pass, there is a really good variety of different tracks (868 songs compared to 89 after unlocks in the base game without dlc) so you'll probably find something you like.”
+“With the Taiko Pass there is a really good variety of different tracks (868 songs compared to 89 after unlocks in the base game without DLC), so you'll probably find something you like.”

-“For me, the terrible covers of many beloved songs and the fact that they put a subscription model on this rather than just letting us buy all the songs like in previous games feels like a greedy cash grab and a kick in the balls to Taiko fans.”
+“For me, the terrible covers of many beloved songs and the fact that they put a subscription model on this rather than just letting us buy all the songs like in previous games feels like a greedy cash grab and a kick in the balls to taiko fans.”

 Taiko no Tatsujin: Rhythm Festival (Nintendo Switch)